pdfgeneratorapi/javascript-client/docs/DocumentsApi.md

 let apiInstance = new PDFGeneratorAPI.DocumentsApi();
 let template_id = 19375; // Number | Template unique identifier
-let data = new PDFGeneratorAPI.Data(); // Data | Data used to generate the PDF.
+let body = null; // Object | Data used to generate the PDF.
 This can be JSON encoded string or a public URL to your JSON file. let opts = {
   'name': My document, // String | Document name, returned in the meta data.
   'format': pdf, // String | Document format.
 The zip option will return a ZIP file with PDF files.
-  'output': base64 // String | Response format.
+  'output': base64 // String | Response format. \"I\" is used to return the file inline.
 With the url option, the document is stored for 30 days and automatically deleted.
 };
-apiInstance.mergeTemplate(template_id, data, opts, (error, data, response) => {
+apiInstance.mergeTemplate(template_id, body, opts, (error, data, response) => {
   if (error) {
     console.error(error);
   } else {